lopesmfelipe/Delivery-JDBC/README.md

 The project is divided into 3 packages:

-- App package | Program Class: main class that makes a query to the database using "INNER JOIN", then scrolls through the result of that query that is in "table" format and transforms the rows of that table into Objects.
+- App package - Program Class: main class that makes a query to the database using "INNER JOIN", then scrolls through the result of that query that is in "table" format and transforms the rows of that table into Objects.

-- db package | DB class: contains the database connection class.
+- DB package - DB class: contains the database connection class.
 (It's a local db)

 - entities package: package that contains the classes:
   - Order